nmheim/OptiFloat.jl/README.md

 OptiFloat.jl rewrites floating point expressions to more accurate alternatives.
 It is a pure **Julia implementation of [Herbie](https://herbie.uwplse.org/)**.
-To learn more about what OptiFloat does, how to use it, and how it works check out the documentation [**here**](https://nmheim.github.io/OptiFloat.jl/).
+To learn more about what OptiFloat does, how to use it, and how it works check out the [**documentation**](https://nmheim.github.io/OptiFloat.jl/).

 > [!IMPORTANT]
 > OptiFloat.jl currently requires Julia 1.11.